dmauser/DHCPServer-On-Azure/README.md

 _You can use TCP, UDP, and ICMP TCP/IP protocols within VNets.
 Unicast is supported within VNets, with the **exception of Dynamic Host Configuration Protocol (DHCP) via Unicast (source port UDP/68 / destination port UDP/67)** and UDP source port 65330 which is reserved for the host.
 Multicast, broadcast, IP-in-IP encapsulated packets, and Generic Routing Encapsulation (GRE) packets are blocked within VNets._

-**Update: Sept/2021** - There's also a DHCP throttling inside Azure platform specifically targeting DHCP requests and responses packets which also makes this solution not scalable.
-It is recommended opening a support ticket with Azure Support team to get more details.
+**Update: Sept/2021** - There's also a DHCP throttling feature inside the Azure platform that targets DHCP requests and responses packets.
+That feature also makes this solution not scalable to process large amount of DHCP requests.
+For more details, please open a support ticket with the Azure Support team.

 ## DHCP Relay Overview